zloedi/radical_rumble/README.md

 The Visual Studio project will copy the result exe and its' matching .pdb to `BuildSDL` as a post-build step.

+## Building the Standalone Server

+1. Open the `Code/StandaloneServer/radical_rumble_server.sln` solution in Visual Studio.
+2. Build the project there.

+## Running the client

+The game features a command-line console, popped by pressing the `tilde` key.

+Type `ls` there to see all the commands and cvars.

+Tweak the the server IP cvar to point to a server of your choice.

+## Running your servers

+The source code comes with a standalone server that could be run on linux this way:

+`mono --debug radical_rumble_server.exe`

 ## What is so Radical about it

 **Radical Rumble** is a heavily 'serialization focused' project, where most of the game state is